IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

     +---------------------------+

 There are 64 RLC/MAC layer context information structures in sequence;
-the number of valid structures is specified by the channel count field&mdash;all structures following the last valid structure should be ignored.
+the number of valid structures is specified by the channel count field - all structures following the last valid structure SHOULD be ignored.

 The U-RNTI field is the UTRAN Radio Network Temporary Identifier for the user equipment.